BeehiveForum/BeehiveForum/docs/readme.txt

 1.1.1 Requirements Notes
 ========================

-- The BeehiveForum team can't stress enough how much of an improvement MySQL 4.1 is compared to older versions.
+- The Beehive Forum team can't stress enough how much of an improvement MySQL 4.1 is compared to older versions.
 You may continue to use an older version of MySQL (so long as they support compound AUTO_INCREMENT) but performance will improve greatly through the use of MySQL 4.1.

-- As a minimum BeehiveForum requires the following privileges on the database and tables it runs from:
+- As a minimum Beehive Forum requires the following privileges on the database and tables it runs from:

   SELECT, CREATE, CREATE TEMPORARY TABLES,